jabbacalvin/ShadeauxBand-Event-Bot/README.md

     - If the event does not exist or there are no teams, a message indicating this will be sent.
     - The command displays each team in a separate embed, showing the team's leaders and members.
     - Each team's embed uses the team's assigned color.
+- `/team_edit`: Edits a team's name and color within an event (team leaders and admins).
+  - Usage: `/team_edit event_name:<EventName> old_team_name:<OldTeamName> new_team_name:<NewTeamName> new_team_color:<#HexColor>`
+  - Notes:
+    - `event_name` uses autocomplete to select an event.
+    - `old_team_name` uses autocomplete to select a team within the specified event.
+    - `new_team_name` is the new name for the team.
+    - `new_team_color` is the new color for the team, specified as a hexadecimal color code (e.g., `#FF0000`).
+    - This command allows team leaders and admins to modify team details.
+    - Only admins and team leaders of the specified team are authorized to use this command.
+    - If you are not authorized, an error message will be sent.
+    - If the event or team does not exist, an error message will be sent.
+    - If a team with the new name already exists in the event, an error message will be sent.
+    - The command updates the team's name and color in the system's data.
+    - The command also updates the team's name in associated game data.
+    - The command sends an embed confirming the team's modification, displaying the old and new team names and colors.
+    - The embed includes an image showing the old and new team colors in a side-by-side format with two transparent squares in the middle.
+    - The image has a 5 pixel transparent border to prevent rounded corners.
+    - The embed uses the new team's color.
+    - The command is ephemeral, meaning only the user who executed the command can see the response.
 - `/team_assign`: Add a member to a team (team leaders and admins).
   - Usage: `/team_assign event_name:MyEvent team_name:TeamName free_agent_osrs_ign:IGN1 team_role:member`
   - Note:
     - `event_name` uses autocomplete to select an event.